 Triangle Brass Band

 The Triangle Brass Band was formed in 1986 as a joint venture of the A.J.
 Fletcher Foundation and Capitol Broadcasting Company of Raleigh, NC, and was known as the WRAL British Brass Band in its early years.
 The band found immediate success in competition, winning either First or Second place at the North American Brass Band Association’s (NABBA) annual Championships in 1987, 88, 89, 90 and 92.
-Currently, TBB is the 3rd Section Champion, having won First place at the 2018 NABBA Championships, and runner-up in 2019.
+TBB was the 3rd Section Champion at the 2018 NABBA Championships, and runner-up in 2019.

 Using the traditional British brass band instrumentation of Cornets, Flugelhorn, Tenor Horns, Baritones, Euphoniums, Trombones, Tubas and Percussion, this all brass and percussion group is extremely versatile, performing music from virtually all genres, from classical transcriptions, to pop and jazz, movie and Broadway music, and, of course, original brass band literature.
 Members of the ensemble come from all walks of life, including lawyers, educators, IT professionals and retirees, to name a few.
 Continuing in the long-standing brass band tradition of amateur music making, players volunteer their time and talents to this unique type of band, and play just for the love of it.
 Weekly rehearsals, regular concerts and occasional competition appearances provide wonderful musical opportunities (and many challenges) for the group, resulting in a strong sense of camaraderie among the members.